dev-chenxing/mwse-modding-tutorial/docs/4_adding_bandage_features.md

 # Section 4: Adding More Bandages Features

-Welcome back to another episode of MWSE Modding Tutorial.
-So our mod is almost complete.
+Our mod is almost complete.
 First we'll look at some scripts from OAAB_Data and then add some additional features for bandages ourselves.

 ## OAAB_Data Bandages

 OAAB_Data actually already comes with a feature for bandages.
 It plays the bandaging sound instead of the potion drinking sound.
 We can take a look at how they do it in `\OAAB\MiscPotions\main.lua`.

 Studying other people's scripts is a great way for beginners to learn how to mod with MWSE-Lua.
-By looking at other people's scripts.

 All the MWSE-Lua code ever published on Nexusmods can be found at [mwse-lua-dump](https://github.com/MWSE/morrowind-nexus-lua-dump).
 If you don't know how to use certain functions or certain events, you can look it up by search the dump.
 Very very handy!

-Back to OAAB_Data and the `\MiscPotions` script:
+Back to OAAB_Data and the `MiscPotions` script:

 ```Lua
 -- Prevent drink sounds